LS124983/LabyrinthLady/README.md

 5. **Manually reconfigure settings** (theme, plugins, menus, etc.) via the WordPress admin panel.

 *Note: Due to privacy concerns, we have not included the production database.
 You will need to set up your own local database and reconfigure pages manually, or optionally use placeholder content.*

----

-## 📫 Contact

-For questions or collaboration, reach out to the project team at [your-email@example.com].